-4.2 Proposer Eligibility and Performance Requirements
+4.2 Proposing Small Business Concern Eligibility and Performance Requirements

 - a.
-Each proposer must qualify as a small business concern as defined by 13 C.F.R §§ 701-705 at time of award and certify to this in the Cover Sheet section of the proposal.
+Each proposing small business concern must qualify as a small business concern as defined by 13 CFR §701-705 at time of award and certify to this on the Cover Sheet of the proposal.
 The eligibility requirements for the SBIR/STTR programs are unique and do not correspond to those of other small business programs (see Section 3 of this BAA).
-Proposers must meet eligibility requirements for Small Business Ownership and Control (see 13 CFR § 121.702 and Section 4.4 of this BAA). - b.
-A minimum of two-thirds of the research and/or analytical work in Phase I must be conducted by the proposing firm.
-For Phase II, a minimum of one-half (50%) of the research and/or analytical work must be performed by the proposing firm.
-The percentage of work is measured by both direct and indirect costs. - c.
-For both Phase I and II, the primary employment of the principal investigator must be with the small business firm at the time of the award and during the conduct of the proposed effort.
-Primary employment means that more than one-half of the principal investigator's time is spent with the small business.
-Primary employment with a small business concern precludes full-time employment at another organization. - d.
+Proposing small business concerns must meet eligibility requirements for Small Business Ownership and Control (see 13 CFR § 121.702 and Section 4.4 of this BAA). - b.
+A minimum of 40% of each STTR project must be conducted by the small business concern and a minimum of 30% of the effort performed by the single research institution, as defined in Section 3.
+The percentage of work is usually measured by both direct and indirect costs. - c.
+For both Phase I and II, the primary employment of the principal investigator must be with the small business concern or the research institution at the time of award and during the conduct of the proposed effort.
+At the time of award of a Phase I or Phase II contract, the small business concern must have at least one employee in a management position whose primary employment is with the small business and who is not also employed by the research institution.
+Primary employment means that more than one half of the principal investigator's time is spent with the small business.
+Primary employment with a small business concern precludes full-time employment at another organization.

+- d.
 For both Phase I and Phase II, all research or research and development work must be performed by the small business concern and its subcontractors in the United States. - e.
 Benchmarks.
-Proposers with prior SBIR/STTR awards must meet two benchmark requirements for Progress towards Commercialization as determined by the Small Business Administration (SBA) on June 1 each year. - (1) Phase I to Phase II Transition Rate: For all proposers with greater than 20 Phase I awards over the past five fiscal years excluding the most recent year, the ratio of Phase II awards to Phase I awards must be at least 0.25. - (2) Commercialization Benchmark: For all proposers with greater than 15 Phase II awards over the last ten fiscal years excluding the last two years, the proposer must have received, to date, an average of at least \$100,000 of sales and/or investments per Phase II award received or have received a number of patents resulting from the SBIR work equal to or greater than 15% of the number of Phase II awards received during the period.
+Proposing small business concerns with prior SBIR/STTR awards must meet two benchmark requirements as determined by the Small Business Administration (SBA) on June 1 each year. - (1) Phase I to Phase II Transition Rate: For all proposing small business concerns with greater than 20 Phase I awards over the past five fiscal years excluding the most recent year, the ratio of Phase II awards to Phase I awards must be at least 0.25. - (2) Commercialization Benchmark: For all proposing small business concerns with greater than 15 Phase II awards over the last ten fiscal years excluding the last two years, the proposing small business concern must have received, to date, an average of at least \$100,000 of sales and/or investments per Phase II award received or have received a number of patents resulting from the STTR work equal to or greater than 15% of the number of Phase II awards received during the period.